How to Contribute?

 - feature branch

-- The feature branch is always created from an issue.
+- The feature branch must always correspond to an open issue.

 - The feature branch is named as follows: